UDN

 SceneTexture

-Similar to DestColor, SceneColor samples the existing scene color Where DestColor and SceneTexture differ is that DestColor can sample the color only at the pixel currently being drawn, whereas SceneTexture can sample color at any location.
-The value of the UVs input specifies location from which to draw the sample.
+The SceneTexture expression outputs the existing scene color.
+This is similar to DestColor, except that DestColor can sample the color only at the pixel currently being drawn, whereas SceneTexture can sample color at any location.

 SceneTexture.jpg